 Skip to content

-Gen+ is the top provider of leadership & meta-skills education for Scottish learners & teachers.
+Gen+ is the top provider of meta-skills education for learners and teachers.

 Skills for Success

-Our Gen+ programme is built upon 9 key meta-skills, also known as “learning to learn” skills, these are timeless and transferable skills that empower people to face new challenges succeed in any area of learning, work and life.
+Our Gen+ programme is built upon 9 key meta-skills, also known as “learning to learn” skills, these are timeless and transferable skills that empower people to face new challenges, and succeed in any area of learning, work and life.

 Communication